 - listing the places currently displayed on the map;

-- by entering a search expression of an ancient name or part of a name.
+- by entering a search expression of an ancient or modern name or part of a name.

 This is the first version of a digital map inspired by the majestic Barrington Atlas.
 Our map cannot really do it justice, first because of the complex nature of the original, second for the reason that much work remains to be done, with respect to both developing digital mapping techniques and to improving the quality of the feature data.
 In another way, however, this map goes beyond the scope of the Barrington Atlas, because - as a digital product - it can be expanded to much higher zoom levels and be connected interactively with users, other maps and georeferenced data of any kind (plans, drawings, photos, etc.)